Celeste is a short indie platformer about a girl climbing a mountain to overcome self-doubt.

 Compare this to Super Mario Bros.
 In Super Mario Bros, you can set your own pace throughout an entire level, *most* platforms are optional, and most threats have multiple ways you can deal with them.
 You can jump on enemies to eliminate them entirely, or just jump over them which is easier.
 Koopas can be used as weapons against other enemies and blocks.
 Powerups don't just refill your dash, they change the ways you can interact with the level.

-In Celeste there are really only platforms - everything that looks like a powerup is fundamentally just a different kind of platform.
+In Celeste there are really only platforms - most things that looks like powerups are fundamentally just a different kind of platform.
 (Consider this: how much would the game actually change if you could land on green gems?
-It would be easier because you could stop and think, but otherwise, it'd be exactly the same.)
+It would be easier because you could stop and think, but otherwise, it'd be about the same.)

 Apart from the shallowness of its mechanics, though, Celeste gets everything right about the gameplay.
 There are quick retries, autosaves with reasonable section length, and I never had a single death that seemed like it couldn't have been avoided without foreknowledge.
 You always get enough time to react to things after you see them.